 - Cambridge English Certificate: C1 Advanced

 The language examination waiver and the compliance with one of the conditions mentioned above must be requested before April 30, 2020 (or, in exceptional cases, before September 30, 2020).

 An application fee must be paid for each application.
-The fee is to be paid by the application submission deadline to the bank account below with the 6-digit ID applicant number as a “specific symbol”.
-The fee can be paid in euros (EUR), as well as in Czech crowns (CZK).
+The fee is to be paid by the application submission deadline to the bank account below with the 6-digit ID applicant number as a `specific symbol'.
+The fee can either be paid in EUR or in CZK.
 The application fee is non-refundable.
-You can pay the fee by postal order or by bank transfer; the faculty cannot accept payments in cash.
-When paying by bank transfer, please be aware that you are obliged to pay any additional fees charged by the banks (especially applicable when paying from abroad).
+The fee can be paid by postal order or by bank transfer.
+When paying by bank transfer, the applicants are obliged to pay any additional fees charged by the banks (esp. when paying from abroad).